 - 1. Before placing PPE on the GB market, a manufacturer must ensure that it has been designed and manufactured in accordance with the applicable essential health and safety requirements.
 These are set out in Annex II to the 2016 Regulation. - 2.
-A manufacturer must also have had a relevant conformity assessment procedure carried out and technical documentation drawn up.

-- 3. Once this has been done, a manufacturer must draw up a declaration of conformity; ensure that the declaration accompanies the product (or information as to where it can be accessed); and affix the UKCA marking3 visibly, legibly and indelibly to the PPE.
+A manufacturer must also have had a relevant conformity assessment procedure carried out and technical documentation drawn up. - 3.
+Once this has been done, a manufacturer must draw up a declaration of conformity; ensure that the declaration accompanies the product (or information as to where it can be accessed); and affix the UKCA marking4 visibly, legibly and indelibly to the PPE.
 Where it is not possible or warranted, on account of the nature of the PPE, to affix the UKCA marking to the PPE, it must be affixed to the packaging and the accompanying documents.
 In any event, until 31 December 2022, the UKCA marking may be affixed to a label affixed to, or a document accompanying, the PPE. - 4.
 Qualifying Northern Ireland goods can be placed on the GB market with the CE and CE UKNI conformity markings, see further detail in Section 11 on Qualifying Northern Ireland Goods.

-Paragraph 1 of section 5 of this guide applies to all PPE manufacturers based in the UK - all PPE must be designed and manufactured in accordance with the essential health and safety requirements.
+Under the easements, paragraph 1 still applies - all PPE must be designed and manufactured in accordance with the essential health and safety requirements.